fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 }
 ```

-This configuration would allow you to bring your own VPC, public & private subnets, and ACM certificate.
+This configuration allows you to bring your own VPC, public & private subnets, and ACM certificate.
 All of these are required
 to configure the remainder of the infrastructure, like the Database and ECS.

 ##### Bring only Fleet